International Baccalaureate Career-related Programme (BTEC Option)

 - lifelong learning.

 The CP combines courses from the International Baccalaureate’s Diploma Programme with an approved career-related study program and a unique CP core.
 The core consists of four components—community and service, approaches to learning course, language development and a reflective project—blended together to enhance critical thinking and intercultural understanding.
 Combined, these elements help students develop the communication and personal skills necessary for success in a rapidly changing world.

 Contents of the Course

 IBCP students study a BTEC Diploma subject, two IB Diploma Programme (DP) courses and the IBCP Core.
-Entry requirements for the IBCP are:
+For entry to an IBCP programme of study students must have 5 or more GCSE qualifications at grade 4+ to be considered.

 The IBCP course outline at Eltham Hill: